*Please note my waiting list is currently closed to new referrals*

 * Finding change difficult, very fixed interests, and can be extra sensitive to the senses such as sound.

-Best practice guidelines suggest that assessments for possible autism spectrum conditions are multi-disciplinary i.e. involve professionals from more than one training background.
-Therefore I consult with an experienced Speech and Language Therapist who is trained in using the ADOS.
-With permission she watches a video of the ADOS to give specialist feedback on the person’s use of language and communication.
+- I consult with an experienced Speech and Language Therapist who is trained in using the ADOS 2.
+With permission she watches a video of your ADOS 2 to give specialist feedback on your use of language and communication.

 There is also helpful information on the National Autistic Society website: www.autism.org.uk